TeamFAPS/PSVita-RE-tools/README.md

 Kdumper usage
 ---
 Before compiling, you have to change IP address to the one of your PC in main.c.
 After compiling, install the app on activated testkit/devkit <3.68.
-On PC listen TCP on port 9023
+On PC listen TCP on port 9023.
+Run the PS Vita application.
-.
-Run the PSVita app.
 Follow the instructions on screen.
 The kernel dump is sent to PC through socket.

 kdump-extract usage
 ---